 Peas are ready to pick about three weeks after flowers appear.
 Harvest plump peas that are just beginning to appear bumpy; if the pods are discolored or shriveled, they are past their prime.
 Harvest daily to keep the plants productive.
 Allow 55 to 75 days from seed to harvest.

 Tip: Turn pea plants into the soil after they are done for the year.
 Legume crops such as peas provide a free source of nitrogen.

 Insects and Diseases:

 Check for aphids if you notice your plants curling and turning yellow.
 Plants infested with cabbage maggot will wilt during the heat of the day.
-Common diseases associated with peas include ascochyta and bacterial blight.
+Common plant diseases associated with peas include ascochyta and bacterial blight.
 Both are characterized by purple to black specks or lesions.
 If the leaves, stems and pods develop a white powdery mold, treat for powdery mildew.

-Tip: Rotate your crop to avoid persistant pest problems.
+Always rotate vegetable crops to avoid persistant pest problems.

 Seed Saving Instructions:

 Peas will cross-pollinate and should be separated by 50 feet to ensure purity.
 Select only the healthiest plants for seed.
 Allow pods to dry on the plant before harvesting and separate seeds from pods by hand.
 If birds become a problem before the pods are completely dry, they can be harvested slightly green and brought indoors to dry.